 - A \$250 per semester fee applies once a RIZE concentration is declared.
-RIZE courses are open to students who have declared a RIZE concentration only.

 "Courses in the following concentrations: Public Health, Logistics and Supply Chain Management, Sport Nutrition and Cybersecurity, are offered via Wilmington College's partnership with Rize, an education company seeking to prepare students for careers in the fastest-growing fields.
 The partnership allows students to earn Wilmington College credit toward in-demand degree programs.
 Courses are designed by top academics and industry leaders, vetted by Wilmington College and taught by faculty at other colleges and universities."